MelonKony/millmint/content/utopia/landscape/boroughs/pharos.md

 ### Keflavic

 Keflavic is an ancient municipality in Pharos.
-It was originally a trading post between the
+It was originally a trading post between Norse and Algic settlement in the 4th Century BC, and remains today a neighbourhood of great history.
+Keflavic's oldest building, the Kesndosn Turf House in the south of the town, is among Vekllei's oldest standing structures and is believed to be over 1,000 years old.
+Keflavic is also home to the Keflavic Whalers, one of the greatest cricket teams in Vekllei and who won the Cricket World Cup in 2036.

 ### Petty Shanghai

 Petty Shanghai (the colloquial name for West Keflavic) is a municipality home to Vekllei's largest ethnic Chinese population, composed primarily of immigrants from Hong Kong and the People's Republic of China.
-Located adjacent to [Faro Citizen Processing](#faro-citizen-processing), the density of Chinese inhabitants is largely due to the appropriation of war-damaged housing by the Vekllei Housing Commission for new migrants.
+Located adjacent to immigrant processing facilities in [Faro](#faro), the density of Chinese inhabitants is largely due to the appropriation of war-damaged housing by the Vekllei Housing Commission for new migrants.
 Contemporary policy now aims to immerse migrant communities, and so enclaves like Petty Shanghai are less common today.

 Petty Shanghai is well-known in Vekllei as a sort of 'Chinatown,' both for its exquisite local cuisine and the intense foreignness of its culture and lifestyle.
 Many early Chinese migrants were poorly integrated by the failing government language programmes in the early postwar years, so many older residents speak mainly Cantonese or Mandarin.